 \subsection{Primary instabilities}

 In this section, we analyse the stability of the conducting steady state defined by \cref{eq:ststate}.
 We found that the first instability of this state arises at $Ra_c^{(1)} := Ra_c\approx 2586$.
-However, it is well known~\cite{chandrasekhar1961hydrodynamic} that the critical Rayleigh number is approximatively equal to $Ra_c^*\approx 1707.762$ for an unbounded domain with periodic streamwise boundaries and no-slip spanwise boundaries.
+It is well known~\cite{chandrasekhar1961hydrodynamic} that the critical Rayleigh number is approximately equal to $Ra_c^*\approx 1707.762$ for a domain with periodic side boundaries and no-slip top and bottom boundaries.
 This difference in the value of $Ra_c$ is due to the effect of the side walls on the instability.
-This effect should decrease when $x$ becomes large such that the behaviour predicted for an unbounded domain is recovered.
+This effect should decrease when the length of the domain, $L$, becomes large such that the behaviour predicted for an unbounded domain is recovered.
 To demonstrate this, we systematically increase the aspect ratio